 This is what it looks like now!
 It is thick and creamy looking with lots of little bubbles.
 It still has the consistency of runny pancake batter.

-Now to make the actual starter that you use to make the bread!!
-Once your mixture is bubbling, add some to your bread mix.
+Now, make the actual starter that you use to make the bread!!
+Once your mixture is bubbling, add some to your bread mix (see recipe card below).

-Do not use any yeast.
-Don't forget to check out my instructions for making the gluten free sourdough bread for the bread mix ingredients!
+Do not use any yeast!
+Don't forget to check out my instructions for making gluten free sourdough bread when you are ready to make your first loaf!

-Let rise for at least 12 hours.
-(See above photo, the mass should almost double in size.)
+Cover with a towel and let rise for at least 12 hours.
+(See the above photo; the mass should almost double in size.)

-Once the bread has risen, you have your starter!
-Put aside at least 1/4 cup as your new starter and see how to feed your starter instructions below.
+Step 2: Once the bread has risen, put aside at least ¼ cup as your new starter so you can keep making delicious sourdough things, like these gluten free sourdough bagels, and see how to feed your starter instructions below.

 How to feed the starter?

-You will need to feed your starter in the refrigerator every 3 days in order to keep it going.
-I feed mine by adding 2 tablespoons of additional flour to 1/4 cup purified water.
+You will need to feed your starter in the refrigerator every 3 days to keep it going.
+I feed mine by adding 2 tablespoons of additional flour to 2 tablespoons of purified water.
 Stir it well so the flour is incorporated in.
+If your blend is starchy, you can use 3 tablespoons of water.

-When you want to bake bread, take the starter out of the refrigerator the night before.
-Feed it (2 tablespoons flour and 1/4 cup of purified water) and cover it completely with a clean kitchen towel.
+When you want to bake bread, take the starter from the refrigerator the night before.
+Feed it (2 tablespoons flour and 3 tablespoons of purified water) and cover it completely with a clean kitchen towel.
 You don't want it exposed to the sunlight.
-Use for baking sourdough the next day then put the starter back into the refrigerator.
+Use for baking sourdough the next day, then put the starter back into the refrigerator.

 Can you switch flours mid-way?

-I have been using the King Arthur Measure for Measure gluten free blend for a couple of weeks now and I finally used up the bag.
-I haven't been able to get more so I decided to add brown rice flour to feed my starter.
+I have been using the King Arthur Measure for Measure gluten-free blend for a couple of weeks, and I finally used the bag.
+I haven't been able to get more, so I added brown rice flour to feed my starter.

 The starter exploded and almost overflowed over the sides of my jar.
 It tripled in size.
 I will be using some discard to make pizza tonight with it.
 I think moving to the brown rice flour fermented so quickly because it didn't have the starch that the King Arthur mix has.